 What Makes a Tent Ultralight?

-To be considered an ultralight tent, a 1 person tent usually needs to weight around 2 lbs or less, and a 2 person tent needs to weigh less than 3 lbs or less.
+To be considered an ultralight tent, a 1 person tent usually needs to weight around 2 lbs or less, and a 2 person tent needs to weigh 3 lbs or less.
 So, given that rule of thumb, the 2 person Fly Creek Platinum stands firmly within the low end of that range.

 You could get a lighter tent setup if you switch to a non-freestanding tent option, or use a tarp setup like we’ve done in the past.
 A comparable example is The Big Agnes Scout 2 Tent, which requires the use of trekking poles to setup, but has a 11 oz trail weight.